-The Herfindahl-Hirschman index (HHI) was utilized as the market competition scale in this study, and it is one of the most commonly used variables to quantify competition.
-The HHI Concentration Index is used to assess the market competitiveness variable, which influences industry concentration, entry barriers, and risks to firms and managers (B. Wang, Xu, Ho, Jiang, & Huang, 2019), as well as threats to firms and managers (G. Y. Tian & Twite, 2011).
+The HHI was utilised as the market competition scale in this study, and it is one of the most commonly used variables to quantify competition.
+The HHI Concentration Index is used to assess the market competitiveness variable, which influences industry concentration, entry barriers, and risks to firms and managers (Wang et al., 2019), as well as threats to firms and managers (Tian & Twite, 2011).
 A higher HHI indicates a less competitive or stable environment.
 On the other hand, a lower HHI indicates a more competitive or dynamic economy.
-The HHI index is used as the sum of squared market share in an industry, using a formula inherited from previous studies (Babar & Habib, 2020; Ghofar, 2015; Yeh & Liao, 2020; Zhang, 2018).
+The HHI is used as the sum of squared market share in an industry, using a formula inherited from previous studies (Babar & Habib, 2020; Ghofar, 2015; Yeh & Liao, 2020; Zhang, 2018).

-$$HHI = \sum{j=1}^{J} s{ij}^2$$
+$$HHI = \sum{j=1}^{j} S{ij}^2$$

-where s{ij} is the market share of firm $j$ in industry $i$.
-The HHI is calculated for each year, and market share is calculated using the business's revenue divided by the industry's total revenue.
+The equation above shows s{ij} is the market share of firm $j$ in industry $i$.
+The HHI is calculated for each year, and market share is calculated using the business' revenue divided by the industry's total revenue.